Aparnap2/clarification_agent/README.md

 ## Tech Stack

-- LangGraph - Agent workflow
+- LangGraph - Conversation workflow with multiple agent perspectives
-- Streamlit - User interface
+- Streamlit - Interactive chat interface
 - Pydantic - Data models
-- OpenRouter (Claude, Gemini) - AI assistance
+- OpenRouter - AI language model integration

+## Implementation Notes

+The agent supports two conversation modes:

+1. **Staged Flow**: A structured conversation that guides the user through predefined stages, each representing a different perspective (Product Manager, Tech Lead, etc.).

+2. **Dynamic Flow**: An LLM-powered conversation where the agent dynamically determines the next appropriate question or topic based on the current project state and conversation context.
+This provides a more natural and flexible planning experience.

+### Troubleshooting

+If you encounter any issues:

+1. Run the verification script: `python verify.py`
+2. Make sure the `.clarity` directory exists
+3. Check that all dependencies are installed: `pip install -r requirements.txt`

+## Example Conversation

+See [examples/conversation_example.md](examples/conversation_example.md) for a complete example of how the agent guides you through project planning.